schirrel/ModuleFederationEnhancedPlugin/README.md

 Utility to extend Module Federation power.

-It uses inheritance so it recieve the same props of ModuleFederationPlugin and call it under the hoods.
+It uses inheritance so it receive the same props of ModuleFederationPlugin and call it under the hoods.

 # Install